Uiowa-Applied-Topology/tanglenomicon_core_libraries/source/note-awptt/unit-description.md

 ##### decode function

-The decode function takes in the linearized string form of the AWPTT and encodes it as a `note_awptt_node_t`.
+The decode function takes in the linearized string form of the AWPTT and decodes it as a `note_awptt_node_t`.

 This process is described in the following state machines: